Digital Oscillator Circuit - Ensoniq 5503DOC |

 But of course, there's more than one catch ...

-- The DOC processing window: unfortunately, the DOC will insist on performing memory accesses, so CPU access may only take once per E=1 cycle.
+- The DOC processing window: unfortunately, the DOC will insist on performing memory accesses, so any CPU access may only take place once per E=1 cycle.
 The external fast CPU will hence have to synchronize its writes to these cycles.
 (This is a general problem of all non-6502/680x CPUs that don't know about E/Q bus timing.)

 - The DOC datasheet states that the wave data register is only CPU-readable, not writeable.
-(While I don't believe that, I haven't checked so otherwise, so let's assume the datasheet tells the truth.)
-Hence, sample writes must even be synchronized to the DOC's internal state so that a) the volume setting is applied before the next sample is read (but after the current sample is played) and b) sample needs to take place exactly at the designated oscillator's time-slot.
+(While I don't believe that, I haven't checked so otherwise, though, so let's assume the datasheet tells the truth.)
+Hence, sample writes must even be synchronized to the DOC's internal state so that a) the volume setting is applied before the next sample is read (but after the current sample is played) and b) sample writing needs to take place exactly at the designated oscillator's time-slot.

 This calls for quite a fast CPU that can do a lot of sample-memory access and sample-data preprocessing during the time waiting for the DOC access slot becoming ready.
 Which means that you already wrote an improved DOC emulation in software that only is lacking the D/A converters.
 So why not just using DACs that don't make you jump through hoops?